minwaiphyo/singa-homes/content/blog/first-time-buyer-guide.md

 Remember, there's no "perfect" property.
 Focus on finding a home that meets your needs, fits your budget, and aligns with your lifestyle.

-**Ready to start your home-buying journey?** Browse available properties on SingaProp and take the first step toward homeownership today!
+**Ready to start your home-buying journey?** Browse available properties on SingaHomes and take the first step toward homeownership today!

 ---